axoflow/axosyslog-core-docs/content/filterx/function-reference.md

 {{% /alert %}}

-You can use the following elements in the format string:
+You can use the following format codes in the format string:

 {{< include-headless "chunk/date-string-format.md" >}}

-The [`isodate`](#isodate) FilterX function is a specialized version of `strptime` that accepts only a fixed format.
+The [`isodate`](#isodate) FilterX function is a specialized variant of `strptime`, that accepts only a fixed format.

 ## unset